lessor/lessor/docs/developer-guide.md

 #### Authentication

 Lessor containers are published on [Google Container Registry](https://cloud.google.com/container-registry/).
-The Lessor containers are not public so you may need to run the following to configure local access:
+The Lessor containers are not public so you will need to install the [`gcloud`](https://cloud.google.com/sdk/downloads) command-line tool and run the following to configure local access:

 ```
-gcloud config configurations activate <configuration>
-gcloud docker --authorize-only
+gcloud auth configure-docker
 ```

 If you'd like to configure your Kubernetes cluster to use these containers, see the Heptio documentation on [how to pull from private registries with Kubernetes](http://docs.heptio.com/content/private-registries/pr-gcr.html).